🚗 Autonomous Driving¶

 -

-This paper proposes ADMesh (a library of 15K+ high-quality 3D models) and CarlaOcc (a panoptic occupancy dataset with 100K frames at 0.05m resolution), providing for the first time instance-level annotations and physically consistent ground truth for 3D panoptic occupancy prediction in autonomous driving, along with occupancy quality evaluation metrics and a systematic benchmark.
+Ours proposes ADMesh (a high-quality 3D model library with 15K+ assets) and CarlaOcc (a panoptic occupancy dataset with 100k frames and 0.05m precision).
+It provides the first instance-level annotations and physically consistent ground truth for 3D panoptic occupancy prediction in autonomous driving, along with occupancy quality evaluation metrics and a systematic benchmark.

 - BEV-SLD: Self-Supervised Scene Landmark Detection for Global Localization with LiDAR Bird's-Eye View Images